 Students in 8th grade must register for the Pre-STEM program in January.
 Student registration information will be available on the Laney STEM website.
+Academically successful students who are interested in STEM with A and B averages are encouraged to apply.
 A mandatory parent/student meeting will be held for PreSTEM information and requirements.
-Pre-STEM 9th grade students will apply to the STEM program Spring of 2020 after completing the following 9th grade requirements:
+Pre-STEM 9th grade students will apply to the STEM program Spring of 2021 after completing the following 9th grade requirements:

 - 1. Students must maintain a minimum of a 3.5 weighted GPA. - 2.
-Attend at least 4 STEM Professional Seminars during 9th grade (offered monthly at Laney). - 3.
+Attend at least 4 STEM meetings (after school) during 9th grade. - 3.
+Attend at least 5 STEM refresh sessions (during school) during 9th grade - 3.
 Required courses for Freshmen in Pre-STEM: Honors Biology, Honors Math I or Math I, Honors Math II, and one STEM elective.

 Students in the program will take a rigorous course load throughout their four years of high school.
 Students will take specific electives tailored to the biomedical or engineering fields.
-The STEM program also offers three honors level Project Lead the Way courses: Principles of Engineering, Aerospace Engineering, and Engineering Design.
-Students will also be strongly encouraged to take courses through NCSSM, NCVPS, and Cape Fear Community College.
+The STEM program also offers five levels of Project Lead the Way courses: Introduction to Engineering, Principles of Engineering, Aerospace Engineering, Civil and Architectural Engineering and Engineering Design.
+Students are also strongly encouraged to take courses through NCSSM, NCVPS, and Cape Fear Community College.